 Software Component Purpose Windows, UNIX, Linux, and iSeries Agents Services running on Windows, UNIX, Linux, or iSeries computers to monitor operating systems, devices, or applications, such as antivirus products.
 Windows Central Computer Components Software running on central computers that receive data from agents and send log data to Sentinel.
 Central computers also install, uninstall, and configure Windows agents, distribute rules to Windows agent computers, and control data flow between all agents and the Sentinel servers.
 Databases Databases located on the database server store configuration data.
 Agent Manager includes the AgentManager database, AgentManagerEx database, and AgentManagerCommon database, in a Microsoft SQL Server repository.
 Agent Manager Consoles The Agent Manager Console customizes data collection rules, and other Agent Manager components for your environment.
-1000 Solo
+A significant and some source of the source

-1.2.2 Understanding the Architecture
+Understanding the Architecture 1.2.2